Albro3459/WordleExtension/STORE_LISTING.md

 ## Data handling

-Disclose **Web history** because the current Wordle page address is processed locally to determine the puzzle date.
-The address is used only for the extension's visible navigation feature.
-It is not retained, transmitted, sold, or shared.
+No data is retained, transmitted, sold, or shared.

 Certify each required Limited Use statement in the dashboard.